DPD Mission, Goals and Objectives

 As a program within a land-grant institution, its philosophy includes meeting the needs of a wide variety of students, some who follow non-traditional routes and some who select career paths other than becoming Registered Dietitian Nutritionists.

-The mission of the University of Minnesota DPD is to prepare students for entry into and successful completion of supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist, a variety of employment opportunities related to food and nutrition, or graduate/professional programs.
+The mission of the DPD at the University of Minnesota-Twin Cities, a land-grant institution situated in a culturally rich urban environment, is 1) to prepare students for entry into and successful completion of supervised practice leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist, a variety of employment opportunities related to food and nutrition, or graduate/professional programs and 2) to produce critically-minded professionals who value life-long learning and evidence-based interprofessional practice, while effectively working across difference within a variety of settings in a diverse world.

 Goals and Objectives

-- 60% of the DPD graduates will apply for admission to a supervised practice program prior to 12 months of graduation
+- Objective a.
+60% of the DPD graduates will apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- The one-year pass rate (for graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%
+- Objective b.
+The one-year pass rate (for graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- At least 80% of DPD students are expected to complete the program requirements within 1.5 years after completion of FSCN 4667 – Senior Seminar for the DPD course
+- Objective c.
+At least 80% of program students complete the program/degree requirements within 3 years (150% of the program length).

-- Supervised program directors who respond to our surveys will state “agree” or “strongly agree” to greater than 50% of questions regarding our graduate’s high level of preparation of our supervised practice
+- Objective a.
+Supervised program directors who respond to our surveys will state “agree” or “strongly agree” to greater than 50% of questions regarding our graduate’s high level of preparation of our supervised practice.

-- 75% of respondents to the DPD alumni survey will indicate that their education at the U of MN prepared them somewhat or extremely well for their current position
+- Objective b.
+75% of respondents to the DPD alumni survey will indicate that their education at the U of MN prepared them somewhat or extremely well for their current position.

-- 50% of DPD graduates will be admitted into a supervised practice program within 12 months of graduation
+- Objective c.
+40% of DPD graduates will be admitted into a supervised practice program within 12 months of graduation.

-NOTE: Additional outcome data available upon request by contacting email@example.com.
+Note: Program outcomes data are available upon request by contacting firstname.lastname@example.org.